AlanFreed/PhysicalFields.jl/README_PhysicalVectors.md

 function toFile(y::PhysicalVector, json_stream::IOStream)
 function toFile(y::ArrayOfPhysicalVectors, json_stream::IOStream)
 ```
-where argument `json_stream` comes from a call to `openJSONWriter.`
+where argument `json_stream` comes from a call to `openJSONWriter` discussed on page [README.md](./README.md).

 To read a vector or an array of vectors from a JSON file, one can call
 ```
 function fromFile(::Type{PhysicalVector}, json_stream::IOStream)::PhysicalVector
 function fromFile(::Type{ArrayOfPhysicalVectors}, json_stream::IOStream)::ArrayOfPhysicalVectors
 ```
-where argument `json_stream` comes from a call to `openJSONReader.`
+where argument `json_stream` comes from a call to `openJSONReader` discussed on page [README.md](./README.md).

 ## Type conversions

 Conversion to a string is provided for instances of `PhysicalVector` by the method

 ```
-function toString(v::PhysicalVector; format::Char='E')::String
+function toString(y::PhysicalVector; format::Char='E')::String
 ```

 where the keyword `format` is a character that, whenever its value is 'E' or 'e', represents the vector components in a scientific notation; otherwise, they will be represented in a fixed-point notation.

 Conversion to the raw array of numbers held by the vector is provided for by
 ```
-function toArray(v::PhysicalVector)::Vector
+function toVector(y::PhysicalVector)::Vector{Float64}
 ```

-Converting a vector field between CGS and SI units is accomplished via
+Converting a vector field between SI and CGS units is accomplished via
 ```
-function toCGS(v::PhysicalVector)::PhysicalVector
+function toSI(y::PhysicalVector)::PhysicalVector
-function toSI(v::PhysicalVector)::PhysicalVector
+function toCGS(y::PhysicalVector)::PhysicalVector
 ```
-and to convert an array of vectors between CGS and SI units, use
+and to convert an array of vectors between SI and CGS units, use
 ```
-function toCGS(av::ArrayOfPhysicalVectors)::ArrayOfPhysicalVectors
+function toSI(y::ArrayOfPhysicalVectors)::ArrayOfPhysicalVectors
-function toSI(av::ArrayOfPhysicalVectors)::ArrayOfPhysicalVectors
+function toCGS(y::ArrayOfPhysicalVectors)::ArrayOfPhysicalVectors
 ```

 ## Unit Testing

-To test a vector or an array of vectors to see if they are dimensionless, call
+To test a vector or an array of vectors to see if it is dimensionless, call
 ```
-function isDimensionless(v::PhysicalVector)::Bool
+function isDimensionless(y::PhysicalVector)::Bool
-function isDimensionless(av::ArrayOfPhysicalVectors)::Bool
+function isDimensionless(y::ArrayOfPhysicalVectors)::Bool
 ```
-To test a vector or an array of vectors to see if they have CGS units, call
+To test a vector or an array of vectors to see if they has SI units, call
 ```
-function isCGS(v::PhysicalVector)::Bool
+function isSI(y::PhysicalVector)::Bool
-function isCGS(av::ArrayOfPhysicalVectors)::Bool
+function isSI(y::ArrayOfPhysicalVectors)::Bool
 ```
-To test a vector or an array of vectors to see if they have SI units, call
+and to test a vector or an array of vectors to see if they have CGS units, call
 ```
-function isSI(v::PhysicalVector)::Bool
+function isCGS(y::PhysicalVector)::Bool
-function isSI(av::ArrayOfPhysicalVectors)::Bool
+function isCGS(y::ArrayOfPhysicalVectors)::Bool
 ```

 ## Operators